Emerging Service Marketplace Platform and it’s Future: What it takes to satisfy the millennial’s

 With this growth rate and an increasing number of startups in the segment, some may keep ruling while some may die because of incompetence.
 In all this, many of the similar platforms may find a better deal in merging with the good going competitive platforms.

 This may also include, global service marketplaces gaining the local counterparts in different countries on the globe.
 A similar trend is also being seen in the product marketplace segment.
-Also, we might see a B2B services marketplace extending to the C2C segment and the vice versa.
+Also, we might see a B2B services marketplace extending to the C2C segment and vice versa.

 We can take a cue from the merge of Yardsale and FOBO in 2015.
 Who knows, we might see a similar pact between Thumbtack business and Task Rabbit, or between Freelancer and Upwork.